unnecessary-abstraction/pbarker.dev/content/posts/2023-04-10-syndication.rst

     posts.
 So I'm trying something new and syndicating blog posts to `dev.to
     <https://dev.to/>`_, a mid-sized social media site for software developers.

+Inspired by `Cory Doctorow <https://pluralistic.net/>`_, I've been thinking about the IndieWeb idea of `POSSE <https://pluralistic.net/>`_ (Publish on your Own Site, Syndicate Elsewhere) and how to extend the reach of my blog posts.
+So I'm trying something new and syndicating blog posts to `dev.to
+<https://dev.to/>`_, a mid-sized social media site for software developers.

 dev.to makes this quite nice with native support a "canonical URL" for posts originally published elsewhere.
 It's also pretty easy to repost existing content to since it supports Markdown (my posts are written in reStructuredText for my